codemagic-ci-cd/codemagic-docs/content/building/environment-variables.md

     < var
     < value

-## Adding environment variables to Flutter Projects via Codemagic web app
+## Adding environment variables to Flutter projects via UI

 Flutter projects can be configured both in .yaml file as well as in the Codemagic web app graphical user interface.
 You can add environment variables to your Flutter projects in **App settings > Environment variables**.

 1. Enter the name and the value of the variable.
-2. Check **Secure** if you wish to hide the value in the UI and build logs and disable editing of the variable.
-Such variables can be accessed only by the builder VMs during the build.
+2. Check **Secure** if you wish to hide the value both in the UI and in build logs and disable editing of the variable.
+Such variables can be accessed only by the build machines during the build.
 3. Click **Add**.
+4. Click **Save** to save the settings.

 ![](../uploads/env_vars.PNG)